Masho Hilawie Belay

 About: Zsuzsanna Varga obtained her master degree in Advanced Spectroscopy in Chemistry.
 The joint degree was issued by University Lille 1 and University of Bologna.
 Her master thesis was titled: Synthesis, characterization, and application of PHB gels for cultural heritage.
 She studied Chemical Engineering for her bachelor degree at Budapest University of Technology and Economics, the thesis project being: Measurement of natural and synthetic small organic molecules, structure determination with NMR spectroscopy.

 Her interests include analytical method development, theoretical and practical approaches to various spectroscopic techniques, such as high-resolution mass spectrometry, nuclear magnetic resonance spectroscopy, and X-ray techniques.
 Her research within AQUAlity project encompasses the direct analysis of contaminants of emerging concern using sensitive analytical techniques combined with statistical treatment of big data.

-ESR 5: Integrated toxicity approach for biosensing CECs – position to be assigned to a new candidate following a new joint selection procedure
+ESR 5: Integrated toxicity approach for biosensing CECs – position assigned to Miss Del Puerto Bengoetxea following a new joint selection procedure

 ESR 6: Development of analytical methods using LC-MS-MS-MS technique for CECs detection and assessment of CECs in surface and drinking samples including toxicological screening